Rest & Reset vs Sound Healing

 | Primary Location | chakrata | rishikesh |

-| Why that location | The forest creates a natural cocoon for the nervous system.
+| Why that location | The deodar forest creates a natural cocoon for the nervous system.
 No tourist noise.
-No signal.
-Just the profound quiet of trees and altitude. | Sacred ground amplifies the healing power of sound.
-Tradition and intention live here. |
+Minimal signal.
+Just the profound quiet of ancient trees and clean altitude air.
+The isolation is not hostile — it is protective. | Rishikesh has a centuries-old tradition of sound work — chanting, kirtan, and nada yoga originated here.
+The spiritual ground amplifies the healing intention.
+Teachers with deep lineage in sound healing lead sessions here. |

 | Rest & Reset | Sound Healing | |